5 Foods To Increase Sperm Count: A Guide For Men Trying To Conceive

 Food to Avoid When It Comes to Fertility

-To reach a healthy sperm count, you also need to make some eliminations from your daily diet, such as limiting the intake of carbohydrates like canned fruits, breads, noodles and legumes.
-High-fat dairy products like yoghurt butter, and cheese is also a no. Also, processed meat, trans fats, BPA, and soy products can affect the sperm count, reducing the same.
+To reach a healthy sperm count, you also need to make some eliminations from your daily diet, such as limiting the intake of carbohydrates like canned fruits, breads, noodles, and legumes.
+High-fat dairy products like yogurt, butter, and cheese are also a no. Also, processed meat, trans fats, BPA, and soy products can affect sperm count, reducing the same.

 Adding to it, the link between drugs and sperm health has also been explored.
 For example, increased usage of alcohol, cocaine, marijuana, and other related drugs decreases sperm count, leading to further ejaculation problems.